srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 On a side note, I decided to make the *learning rate* part of the network (instead of a *global* constant).
-It can be defined as follows:
+It can be set as follows:

 ```c
 nn->learningRate    = 0.5;